opencog/cogserver/opencog/cogserver/proxy/README.md

 Proxy Agents
 ------------
-The code here implements an under-construction, experimental form of AtomSpace proxying; that is, of receiving Atoms over the network, and passing them onwards to other StorageNodes.
+The code here implements a form of AtomSpace proxying; that is, of sending and receiving Atoms over the network, and passing them onwards to other StorageNodes.

 In the standard mode, when a network connection is made to the CogServer, the user at the far end of the network connection is working